Bella Thorne's New Horror Movie Is Here To Ruin Ride Shares For Us

-As a kid, I was explicitly taught that getting into a car with a stranger was a huge no-no. As a 26-year-old, I do it almost daily: Ride share apps like Uber and Lyft are inexpensive ways to navigate Los Angeles without having to engage in the frustrating quest for parking.
-I don't ever consider "stranger danger" in my ride share travels, but this new movie might make me reconsider my favorite mode of transportation.
+As a kid, I was explicitly taught that getting into a car with a stranger was a huge no-no. As a 26-year-old, I do it almost daily: Ride share apps like Uber are inexpensive ways to navigate London without having to engage in the frustrating quest for parking.
+I don't ever consider "stranger danger" in my ride share travels, but this new movie might make me reconsider my favourite mode of transportation.

-According to Deadline, Bella Thorne will star in Ride, an upcoming thriller that puts an unnamed ride share app at the center of the action.
-Per the report, the new movie is about a passenger Jessica (Thorne) and driver James (Jessie T. Usher) who have a really bad time after picking up the "charismatic but manipulative" Bruno (Will Brill) during what appears to be an "Uber Pool" or "Lyft Line"-type situation.
+According to Deadline, Bella Thorne will star in Ride, an upcoming thriller that puts an unnamed ride share app at the centre of the action.
+Per the report, the new movie is about a passenger Jessica (Thorne) and driver James (Jessie T. Usher) who have a really bad time after picking up the "charismatic but manipulative" Bruno (Will Brill) during what appears to be an "Uber Pool"-type situation.

 Advertisement